-If a whistleblowing disclosure raises concerns about the safety of residents within a TRBL Care Home, TRBL will act in accordance with local multi-agency Safeguarding policies.
+If a whistleblowing disclosure raises concerns about the safety of residents within an RBL Care Home, RBL will act in accordance with local multi-agency Safeguarding policies.

-If you feel unable to raise your concerns within the Care Home, or if you feel your voice is not being heard, you can speak to someone at the Care Quality Commission (CQC) who is independent: 03000 616161.
+If you feel unable to raise your concerns within the Care Home, or if you feel your voice is not being heard, you can speak to someone at the Care Quality Commission (CQC) which is independent: 03000 616161.